 iv) The directors have prepared the annual accounts on a going concern basis.

 v) The directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively.

-vi) The directors had devised proper system to ensure compliance with the provisionsof all applicable laws and that such system were adequate and operating effectively.
+vi) The directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.